secure-digits-plus-llc/FightingEntropy/README.md

 It's just too bad that I can't bring this smashed up excuse for a laptop back to the idiots that sold me this garbage...
 Because, now...
 I wish I just went with a *legit* computer... one that happens to have the one and only "Microsoft Windows", the only fully qualified 'operating system' that exists... then I wouldn't be sitting here looking at this garbage that I bought into which does an amazing job of 'accessing the internet' as long as I'm near an access point.
 But I really wish I paid more attention to the fact that it also does an amazing job of '*nothing*, when it's not connected to the internet...'"

-This is the story of Google relentlessly failing to realize that they will never be '1st place' material at anything...
+This is the story of Google relentlessly failing to realize that they will never be '1st place' material at anything... unless of course... you continually exclude Microsoft and THEN, list off who's in first place.
+But, Oracle is often 1st place... in terms of who's usually in 2nd place at software engineering.

-Same with Oracle and JavaScript.
-They're some of the most top notch 2nd place material out there Google...
+Google: Sometimes 2nd place.

 # Virtual or Physical
 This is targeted to be used in live and virtual environments, together, or split, or what have you.
 It will absorb the updates into the images (via slipstreaming), and enable a way to bypass having to use disk cleanup since the images will already feature the latest updates and instructions... ( update engine ) whereby bypassing a need to use sysprep or unattend.xml file generation.